|Series I Bonds||2.76%||US Treasury|

 Bonds (also known as fixed income) are some of the most widely used investment vehicles in the world.

-The international bond market was estimated at $82 trillion in 2009 and the US bond market was estimated at $31 trillion.
+The international bond market was estimated at $82 trillion in 2014 and the US bond market was estimated at $31 trillion.
 By comparison, the value of the world stock markets was estimated at $36.6 trillion.
-Some analysis of returns have shown that over long periods of time, bonds tend to outperform stocks.
+Some analysis of returns have shown that over long periods of time, bonds may outperform stocks.

 Bonds are a form of debt, similar to an I.O.U.
 In return for providing a company or a government with a loan, investors receive a promise for a certain rate of return over the term of the loan as well as repayment of the loan when the term ends or it "comes due".